-Music therapists are hired in different ways based on the setting in which they will work.
+Certified music therapists are hired in different ways based on the setting in which they will work.
 In many health care settings Certified music Therapists are members of the Health Sciences Association (HSA) or BC Government Employees Union (BCGEU) and therefore their wages and benefits will be set out in the paramedical professional collective agreements.
 In settings where a collective agreement is not in place the employer and Certified music Therapist will need to work out an agreement of employment.
 See the table below for wage guidelines.

 What 3 competencies should an employer look for when hiring a certified music therapist(MTA)?

 MTA status is considered entry level by the MTABC and the CAMT.
-A music therapist should be a current member in good standing with both the MTABC and the CAMT.
+A certified music therapist should be a current member in good standing with both the MTABC and the CAMT.
 Verification of membership for MTABC can be done through firstname.lastname@example.org or call us at 604-924-0046 or 1-800-424-0556.
 For CAMT contact “email@example.com” or 1-800-996-2268.
-Most importantly employers should know that membership with the CAMT ensures that the music therapist complies with the bylaws, code of ethics and standards of practice of the profession.
+Most importantly employers should know that membership with the CAMT ensures that the certified music therapist complies with the bylaws, code of ethics and standards of practice of the profession.

 Music therapy experience with and/or the ability to articulate the skills and knowledge about the client population.
 As well the ability to play at least two musical instruments and a solid repertoire of music therapy techniques and interventions appropriate to your needs of those of your facility.
-As well the music therapist should be able to describe her or his philosophy of therapy including interventions, style, approach, program plans, and expected benefits of music therapy in a given setting.
+As well the certified music therapist should be able to describe her or his philosophy of therapy including interventions, style, approach, program plans, and expected benefits of music therapy in a given setting.

 Recommended fee guidelines

-At present, extended health care plans or the Medical Services Plan do not cover the fees for a music therapist, but there are some funding sources available for specific types of service (see FAQ).
+At present, extended health care plans or the Medical Services Plan do not cover the fees for a certified music therapist, but there are some funding sources available for specific types of service (see FAQ).